mocamircea/sygon-token/testing/UC2 Access fields.md

 - addrAliasTarget

---- check if getter is present and confront value with init from c-tor
+Verify if getter is generated and check value against value specified in constructor.